ShahriyarR/MySQL-AutoXtraBackup/docs/test_mode.rst

 This is tested only with Percona Servers, but can be expanded.
 Also --test_mode option is mutually exclusive with other options such as --backup and --prepare.
-So basically do not touch this, if you are not testing XtraBackup
+So basically do not touch this, if you are not testing XtraBackup.